code-423n4/2022-03-maple/README.md

 The files to be audited are:
 - `xMPL.sol` (which includes all code from dependencies listed above)

-In all repos, all dependencies can be found in the `./modules` directory.
-All repo READMEs include instructions on how to get the environment up and running for testing.

-All technical documentation related to these repos can be found in their corresponding READMEs.
-If broader context is needed on the existing deployed protocol, further documentation can be found in the maple-core [wiki](https://github.com/maple-labs/maple-core/wiki).

 If any clarification on scope is needed, or if there are any other questions, please comment below this issue.

 ## Focus Areas